 It’s time to serve!
 If you want to keep the tradition, grab a spoon and eat the paella straight from the paella, everybody together.

 If you find recipes with seafood, you are preparing a variation of the original recipe and not the Paella Valenciana.
-The one with seafood is usually called Paella Marinera.
+The Paella with seafood is called Paella Marinera.

 What’s the difference between Paella and other rice dishes?